 More than 15 years later, Ellis Island retains its power — not only to move us, as it has in almost 170 performances since its 2002 premiere, but because of its fresh relevance… Boyer writes in an accessible style, reminiscent of film composer John Williams, which at its best is warm, attractive, emotionally persuasive and expertly crafted.
 Those who expect more complexity and less tradition from their new music concerts would undoubtedly be put off by his style, but only a cynic would deny the effectiveness of Boyer’s approach, especially for this subject… Those who might dismiss Ellis Island as an exercise in patriotic propaganda didn’t hear the sincerity, passion and love of country in those seven immigrants’ tales, or the gratitude that lives between the lines.

-The concerts were the centerpiece of Pacific Symphony’s 17th annual American Composers Festival, and also featured John Adams’s The Dharma at Big Sur with electric violinist Tracy Silverman, and Frank Ticheli’s Blue Shades.
+The concerts were the focus of Pacific Symphony’s 17th annual American Composers Festival, and also featured The Dharma at Big Sur by John Adams with electric violinist Tracy Silverman, and Blue Shades by Frank Ticheli.
+(Only Boyer’s work will appear on Great Performances.)
 The complete press release can be found here.
 These performances of Boyer’s Ellis Island featured a completely new, full-length accompanying visual presentation for the work, commissioned by Pacific Symphony for this production.

 (Photos by Stan Sholik and Joshua Sudock, courtesy of Pacific Symphony)